alekarro/cronparser/README.md

-#### Running the example
+#### Build and run the jar

 This project uses the Maven to build the target jar.
  Requirements to build the jar:
+   - Git(any version) must be installed and on the path.
    - JDK(minimum 1.8) must be installed and on the path.
-   - Maven must be installed and on the path.
+   - Maven(any version) must be installed and on the path.

-To build the jar, in the root of this project, run:
+To build and run the jar from command line:

-  $ `mvn clean compile jar:jar`
+   1. clone project using following command    `git clone https://github.com/alerro/cronparser.git `

-To run the jar, in the root of this project, run:
+   2. in the root of this project, run command `mvn clean compile jar:jar`

-   $ `java -jar target/expandedcron-1.0.jar "*/15 17 1,3,15 7-12 * /usr/bin/find"`
+   3. in the root of this project, run jar using command `java -jar target/expandedcron-1.0.jar "*/15 17 1,3,15 7-12 * /usr/bin/find"`

    where "*/15 17 1,3,15 7-12 * /usr/bin/find" is a parameter, cron expression